-Each quiz will cover the presentations detailing the sections of a research proposal to prepre the candidate for a quanitative dissertation.
-Each quiz will be open-book/open-notes, contain 10 multiple-choice questions, and have a 1-hour time limit.
+Each quiz will cover the presentations detailing the sections of a research proposal to prepare the candidate for a quantitative dissertation.
+Each quiz will be open-book/open-notes, contain 10 multiple-choice questions, and have a 30-minute time limit.
 (MLO: B, D, E, F)

 The candidate will complete a critical analysis of 6 assigned articles.
 Using the provided Article Critique Worksheet, the candidate will critique the articles, identify research limitations of the articles, and reflect on the gaps and limitations of the future research in the article reviewed.
 (MLO: C, F, G)

-Each quiz will cover the Reading & Study material.
+Each quiz will cover the Learn material.
 These quizzes build on each other and may cover cumulative concepts.
 Each quiz will be open-book/open-notes, contain 20 multiple-choice questions, and have a 1-hour and 30-minute time limit.
 (MLO: C, E, F)